 Planning of the year 3-4 curriculum is in progress.
 Clerkship directors are designing their programs and determining the balance between inpatient and ambulatory learning experiences for students.
-The setting of patient contact is based on the learning objectives.
-Approximately 50% of student experiences during the third year will be ambulatory.
+The setting of patient contact will be based on the learning objectives.
+The required clerkship directors are committed to providing student learning experiences that accurately reflect the scope of practice within their respective disciplines, including the most common settings for the delivery of care.
+Approximately 50% of student experiences in required clerkships during the third year will be ambulatory.